-Pursuant to section 4.51.E., a minimum of 10% of the gross area of the subdivision be dedicated for the purpose of passive and active recreation.
+Pursuant to section 4.51.E., a minimum of 10% of the gross area of the subdivision be dedicated for parks, trails, or open space.
 The Applicant is proposing to dedicate a minimum of 119.9 acres (this will be based on the total area within the proposed SMR zoning district, which is the area that is the subject of the major subdivision application on the Mountain property) of the Site as open space land to satisfy this requirement.
 There are number of parcels shown on the plats that have been submitted with this application totaling 463.22 acres and will be dedicated to meet this requirement.
 The Draft Covenants outline how the Applicant will fund the maintenance and upkeep of this open space.
 Refer to Appendix I. Draft Covenants.